 Visual Ecology of Marine Invertebrates

 The visual systems of animals vary in form and function.
-Consequently, different kinds of animals may perceive similar surroundings in dissimilar ways.
-By characterizing the spatial resolutions, spectral responses, and temporal dynamics of visual systems, we identify the visual cues that influence how animals detect predators and prey, hide themselves from detection, and navigate through their environments.
-We study the visual ecology of shallow-water marine invertebrates including a variety of molluscs and crustaceans.
+Consequently, different kinds of animals perceive similar surroundings in dissimilar ways.
+By characterizing the spatial resolutions, spectral responses, and temporal dynamics of visual systems, we can identify the visual cues that influence how animals detect predators and prey, hide themselves from detection, and navigate through their environments.
+We study the visual ecology of shallow-dwelling marine invertebrates including a variety of molluscs and crustaceans.

 Neurobiology of Distributed Vision

-Although most research on visual processing is conducted on animals with a pair of eyes on their head and a centralized nervous system, we have much to learn from visual systems that deviate from this arrangement.
-For example, some visual systems include dozens to hundreds of separate eyes.
-We are studying distributed visual systems to learn how animals with simple nervous systems integrate and process the images gathered by their many eyes.
-In particular, we study the neurobiology of many-eyed molluscs such as scallops and chitons.
+Although most research on visual processing is conducted on animals that have a pair of eyes on their head and a centralized nervous system, we have much to learn from animals with visual systems that deviate from this familiar arrangement.
+For example, some invertebrates have visual systems that include dozens to hundreds of image-forming eyes.
+We are studying how these animals use their relatively simple nervous systems to integrate and process visual information and control visually-influenced behaviors.
+In particular, we are studying the neurobiology of many-eyed molluscs such as scallops and chitons.

 Co-evolution of Complex Physiological Traits

-From an integrative and organismal perspective, the function of any particular physiological system is linked inextricably to the structures and functions of other physiological systems.
-Studying the functional relationships between physiological systems is necessary if we are to: understand how organisms evolve as integrated wholes rather than collections of disparate parts.
-To better understand the evolution of complex traits, we are studying the co-evolution of physiological components of animals, such as their sensory, nervous, and locomotory systems, co-evolve in molluscs and crustaceans.
+From an integrative and organismal perspective, the function of any particular physiological system is linked inextricably to the functions of other physiological systems.
+Studying the functional relationships between physiological systems is necessary if we are to understand how organisms evolve as integrated wholes rather than collections of disparate parts.
+To better understand the histories of complex traits, we are studying the co-evolution of physiological components of animals, such as their sensory, nervous, and locomotory systems, co-evolve in molluscs and crustaceans.